Bob Wilson – Songwriter

 This prolific writer (he’s a semi-retired journalist) started writing a weekly column in mid-2014 – he doesn’t like calling Friday on My Mind a blog.
 “It’s a newspaper column without the newspaper.”

-It’s still going and you can find a link on this website.
+It’s still in abeyance now, but you can find a link to archives and occasional posts on this website.